Nynuphar/IDEAL-doc/docs/source/appointments.rst

 Book an appointment series - for a patient
 *********************************************

-.. warning:: Make sure your Appointment Schedule is correct before booking any patient appointments.
+.. warning:: Make sure your Appointment Schedule is **correct** before booking any patient appointments.

 .. warning:: An update to the Appointment Schedule *will not update* appointments *already booked* with a previous Appointment schedule.

+.. note:: Here we will be *planning* appointments, i.e. scheduling the appointments timings (not booking the actual/definitive/confirmed appointments).

 Navigate to **Appointments** > **Create Appointment Series** to create an appointment series, make sure you select your study (in this case *Wine and Cheese*) in the **Study filter**.
 Then, select the patient (for example here *Cristiano Ronaldo*)and the day 1 for this patient (preferred starting date and time) and save.